arnthor3/react-liquidchart/readme.md

 ```

 ## Components
-This chart is broken down into components but I will make a easy to use single component that will make it easier to use, later on.
+This chart is broken down into components.

 ### Chart
 This is the container that renders the SVG element and the children.